AndresFernandezBuron/AndresFernandezBuron/README.md

 - I'm stupid and I don't like that, cause I'm smarter than the rest.

 - I believe that the Martians don't come to the Earth, cause they haven't found intelligent life yet.

+- When I hear someone say that human beings are intelligent, I think: another fool.

+- Today the only intelligence is the word spoken when talking about AI.

+- The only requirement to think that an AI has intelligence is to not have intelligence.

+- I have been saying for years that it's materially impossible to create intelligence, and the only one that has proven me right is an AI.

+- The previous point would seem paradoxical to me, if I didn't know that the only way for an AI to be more intelligent than a human is for the human not to use its brain.

+- Once upon a time there was a kingdom in which the most intelligent was the king, because he would cut off the head of anyone who had more than two neurons.

+- Thanks, but I don't want an IQ of 33.

 - During each question on an intelligence test, they told me: Do it, at least try it.
 And I answered: I've already finished it.